 Meraki asks us to “Come with us on a journey of good food, good company in a great environment.”

-Yet it is more than this.
-Meraki is about fulfilling dreams of providing great wholesome food that everyone can enjoy with great service to match, all in a casual environment.
+Meraki provides great wholesome food (with a touch of naughty if you choose) that everyone can enjoy with great service to match, all in a casual environment.
 It takes passion, soul and creativity to achieve this.
 You’ve got to love that!

-Good Food Gold Coast dined as a guest of Meraki.
+Good Food Gold Coast dined as guests of Meraki.

 1/ 55 Brooke Ave, Chirn Park Ph: 07 5503 0340